GigHz Precision AI

 Adrenal

-Pre-contrast, portal-venous, and delayed HU values produce absolute and relative washout percentages and the appropriate adenoma-vs-not call — built into the report instead of a calculator window.
+Pre-contrast, portal-venous, and delayed HU values produce absolute and relative washout percentages and a suggested adenoma-vs-not call for your review — built into the report instead of a calculator window.

 Absolute washout Relative washout Diameter thresholds